AkademiaProgramowania/ship-game-libgdx/README.md

 # Ship game application

 ## Overview
-Collect a full ship before a storm attacks!
+⚡⚡⚡ Collect a full ship before a storm strikes! ⚡⚡⚡

-This application is a trainingg implementation of a simple card game involving ships, storms, coins, and cannons.
+This application serves as a learning implementation of a card game designed for kids, featuring ships, storms, coins, and cannons.
-Players take turns drawing cards, making strategic decisions and collecting ships.
+Players aim to gain a 6 pieces ship of chosen color.
+A project offers both console and graphical user interface (GUI) versions.
-This project offers both console and graphical user interface (GUI) versions, choose preferred mode of play based on the provided launchers.
+Choose preferred mode of play based on the provided launchers.

 ## Gameplay
-Players can start a new game or restore a saved one.
+During a turn, players can draw cards, buy ships, end their turn, or save the game.
-During a turn, players can draw cards, buy ships, end their turn, or save the game The game involves collecting ship cards and making strategic decisions, such as dealing with storms and managing resources (coins and cannons)
+The game revolves around collecting ship cards and making strategic decisions, including dealing with storms, buying missing ship pieces and managing resources (coins and cannons).
-Both versions of the game share the same core gameplay mechanics, involving ship collection, resource management, and strategic decision-making.
+Both versions of the game (console/GUI) share the same core gameplay mechanics.
-The GUI version (in progress) will provide an interface with graphical components such as cards, counters, and player groups.
+The GUI version, currently in progress, will offer an interface featuring graphical components such as cards, counters, and player groups.

 ## Game flow
 Turn Structure
-On a player's turn, a player can either draw a card, purchase a ship or pass
+On a player's turn, a player choose to draw a card, purchase a ship or pass.

 Card Drawing
-First drawn ship card - this ship color is to be collected.
+When a player draws a ship card, the chosen ship's color becomes the target for collection.
-If drawn ship, coin or cannon, cards are added to the player's account.
+Drawing ship, coin or cannon cards adds them to the player's account.

 Storm
-If a storm card is drawn, the player must choose to surrender three cards or sacrifice a cannon.
+If a storm card is drawn, the player must decide to surrender three cards or sacrifice a cannon.
 After resolving the storm event, play passes to the next player.

 Ship Purchase
-Once a player accumulates three coins, he can choose to purchase a ship card of his color choice from any player's stack.
+Once a player accumulates three coins, they can opt to purchase a ship card of their color choice from any player's stack.
-A goal is to collect all 6 ship pieces of a color of first drawn ship card.
+The objective is to collect all six ship pieces of the color of the first drawn ship card.

 Winning the Game
-The game continues until a player collects a 6 pieces ship of chosen color, becoming the winner.
+The game continues until a player collects a six pieces ship of chosen color, becoming the winner.

 ## How to run the application
 1. Clone or download the repository to your local machine